xtreme-mc/Discord-Bot/README.md

    - `!kick <user>`: Kicks the specified user.
    - `!ban <user>`: Bans the specified user.
    - `!unban <user>`: Unbans the specified user.
+   - `!clear`: Clears  a specified number of messages.

 ## Contributing
 1. Fork the repository.